United States Presidential Scholars Program and United States Senate Youth Program Student Scholarship Opportunities

 United States Presidential Scholars Program:

-From the pool of principal-nominated students, the Texas commissioner of education will nominate ten male and ten female general program candidates and five CTE candidates to apply for the opportunity to be a U.S. Presidential Scholar.
+For the general component, the Texas Commissioner of Education will nominate ten male and ten female candidates to apply for the opportunity to be a U.S. Presidential Scholar.
+Additionally, the Texas Commissioner of Education will nominate five CTE students to apply for the honor.

 United States Senate Youth Program (USSYP):

-High school principals are asked to nominate their most outstanding junior or senior high school students to apply for the United States Senate Youth Program (USSYP).
+High school principals and Student Council Advisors are asked to jointly nominate their most outstanding junior or senior high school students to apply for the United States Senate Youth Program (USSYP).

 Nominated applicants will be considered by a state committee from the Texas Association of Secondary School Principals.
 Texas will select two student leaders as delegates (and two alternates) to participate in an intensive week-long educational program with students from across the nation.
-The program will take place from March 7, 2020 through March 14, 2020, in Washington, D.C.
+The program will take place from March 2, 2019 through March 9, 2019, in Washington D.C.

 The USSYP is a unique educational experience for talented junior or senior high school students who demonstrate outstanding leadership and a strong commitment to public service.
 Established in 1962, the annual USSYP authorizes the selection of 104 student delegates, two from each state, the District of Columbia, and the Department of Defense Office of Dependents Schools to participate in a week-long immersion in Washington activities.
 Delegates will hear major policy addresses by senators, cabinet members, officials from the Departments of State and Defense, and other federal agencies, as well as participate in meetings with the president and a justice of the U.S. Supreme Court.
 The program is sponsored by The Hearst Foundations, who fund all delegate expenses for Washington Week (transportation, hotel, and meals).
 Each delegate is also awarded a $10,000 undergraduate college scholarship, with encouragement to pursue careers in public service.